-- 3.1 Definitions-For definitions of common technical terms used in this standard, refer to Terminology D653. - 3.2 Definitions of Terms Specific to This Standard: - 3.2.1 damping capacity D [unitless, typically expressed in %], n-in resonant column systems, is related to the component of the dynamic shear modulus that lags the applied shear stress by 90° degrees. - 3.2.2 Device Type 1, DT1, n-in resonant column systems, a resonant column system as shown in Fig. 1 where the passive end platen is directly connected to the Fixed Base (no torque transducer), a calibrated vibratory torque is applied to the active end, and rotation is measured at the active end. - 3.2.2.1 Discussion-The vibration excitation device may incorporate springs and dashpots connected to the active-end platen, where the spring constants and viscous damping coefficients must be known.
-The rotational inertia of the active-end
+3.1 Definitions-For definitions of other terms used in these test methods, see Terminology D653.

+3.2 Definitions of Terms Specific to This Standard:

+3.2.1 damping capacity D [unitless, typically expressed in %], n-in resonant column systems, is related to the component of the dynamic shear modulus that lags the applied shear stress by 90° degrees.

+3.2.2 Device Type 1, DT1, n-in resonant column systems, a resonant column system as shown in Fig. 1 where the passive end platen is directly connected to the Fixed Base (no torque transducer), a calibrated vibratory torque is applied to the active end, and rotation is measured at the active end.

+3.2.2.1 Discussion-The vibration excitation device may incorporate springs and dashpots connected to the active-end platen, where the spring constants and viscous damping coefficients must be known.
+The rotational inertia of the active-end platen and portions of the vibration excitation device moving with it must be known.